recurly/recurly-client-ruby/README.md

 API_KEY = '83749879bbde395b5fe0cc1a5abf8e5'
 SITE_ID = 'dqzlv9shi7wa'
 client = Recurly::Client.new(site_id: SITE_ID, api_key: API_KEY)
-# You can optionally use the subdomain instead of the site id
+# You may use the subdomain instead of the site_id if you do not know the site_id
 client = Recurly::Client.new(subdomain: 'mysite-prod', api_key: API_KEY)
 sub = client.get_subscription(subscription_id: 'abcd123456')
 ```